 Relax in the shade under a canopy of grapevines whilst admiring the surrounding stone buildings and occasional ruin.

-The diverse architecture reflects the different periods of Perasts’ history; the Venetian influence is particularly evident in the ornate, angular style of the buildings.
+The diverse architecture reflects the different periods of the history of Perast; the Venetian influence is particularly evident in the ornate, angular style of the buildings.

-Perast is a clean and peaceful town to explore – driving along the narrow main street is not permitted in the summer months.
+Perast is a clean and peaceful town to explore as driving along the narrow main street is not permitted in the summer months.

-Best enjoyed out of high season, Perast is well worth visiting if you are in the Bay Of Kotor.
+Best enjoyed out of high season, Perast is a perfect day trip if you are visiting the stunning Bay Of Kotor.